Sri Lankan president flees the country amid economic crisis - The Boston Globe

-COLOMBO, Sri Lanka (AP) — The president of Sri Lanka fled the country early Wednesday, days after protesters stormed his home and office and the official residence of his prime minister amid a monthslong economic crisis that triggered severe shortages of food and fuel.
+COLOMBO, Sri Lanka (AP) — The president of Sri Lanka fled the country early Wednesday, slipping away in the middle of the night only hours before he promised to step down under pressure from protesters angry over a devastating economic crisis that has triggered severe shortages of food and fuel.

 President Gotabaya Rajapaksa, his wife and two bodyguards left aboard a Sri Lankan Air Force plane bound for the city of Male, the capital of the Maldives, according to an immigration official who spoke on the condition of anonymity because of the sensitivity of the situation.

-Rajapaksa had agreed to step down under pressure.
-Prime Minister Ranil Wickremesinghe said he would leave once a new government was in place.
+Rajapaksa had agreed to resign under pressure.
+But the crisis was far from over, with protesters demanding that Prime Minister Ranil Wickremesinghe also go immediately.
+He had said he would leave once a new government was in place.

 Advertisement